ChefsSlaad/foundry_swag_docker/README.md

 ## Updating
-updating is done by stopping, removing and redeploying the stack.
-Before you do this, **shut down your game world.** you may want to **create a backup** as well.
+Updating is done by stopping, removing and redeploying the stack.
+Before you do this, **shut down your game world.** You may want to **create a backup** as well.

-run
+Run:

       docker-compose rm --stop
       docker-compose up -d